bkpk12345/Attendance-management-Application/README.md

 once you log in at same time your login timestamp is recorded and total no of logins is calculated of the day by particular  user
+No of lates and total no of attendance yet to calculate